Fulldome content is displayed on a large hemispherical ceiling all around you, so you feel like you're in space.

 These pre-scheduled, general admission events are for individuals or smaller groups (perfect for families).

-Tickets are $5 per person (unless noted) & only available online, via this website.
+Tickets are $6 per person (unless noted) & only available online, via this website.
 There is no in-person box office.

 Program length is normally 1 hour, except movie release parties or specials.

-The doors open ~30 minutes early and late seating is not allowed.
+The doors open ~20 minutes early and late seating is not allowed.
 Please arrive at least 20 minutes early to park and take your seat as we will start on schedule.

-Age guidance is listed for each event.
+Parents: Age guidance is listed for each event.
+Please arrive early enough for a bathroom break before we start,

 If you can't be here for your reservation see our refund policy.